jcgraham440/zoonotics-project/README.md

     1. The resources folder contains the CDC and the WHO infectious disease CSV files  from the extraction step
     2. The zoonotics-schema.sql is was used to create tables in SQL for the loading process
     3. The zoonotics-file.ipynb file was used to perform data transformation and SQL database loading
-    4. There are two csv files that were used to load into SQL:
+    4. We transformed the data and loaded it to Postgres SQL.
+The following two csv files is the output of the tables from Postgres:
         * global_outbreaks_table from sql.csv
         * us_outbreaks_table from sql.csv
-    5. The Global_Outbreaks_etl.csv and the image.png are a quality check after loading the tables to ensure that the data was loaded properly
+    5.  image.png is a quality check after loading the tables to ensure that the data was loaded properly